balancedbody/uk-compare-tool-docs/README.md

 ## How to use the mirror comparison tool:

 #### Generate a CMS report from https://content.pilates.com/wp-admin/
-1. Click "All Export" in the bottom of the sidebar
+1. Click "All Export" -> "Manage Exports" in the bottom left of the sidebar
-2. From the "Choose a post type..." dropdown, choose "UK Products"
-3. Click "Customize Export File >"
-4. At the bottom of the page, you'll see a dropdown that says "Load Template...".
-Choose "UK Export"
-5. Click "Continue"
+2. Click "Run Export" on the row titled "UK Products Export - 2021 September 01 23:20"
-6. Click "Confirm & Run Export"
+3. Click "Confirm & Run Export"
-7. Under "Click to Download", click "CSV"
+4. Under "Click to Download", click "CSV"
-8. Open that CSV file in Excel and save it as a .xlsx file
+5. Open that CSV file in Excel and save it as a .xlsx file

 #### Generate a Datafreight report from http://157.231.89.66:8080/
 1. Click "List Stock"
-2. Click "Export" in the bottom right of the screen and choose "Excel 2007+ Workbook (*.xlsx)"
+2. Click "Export" in the bottom right of the screen and choose "Excel 2007+ Workbook (.xlsx)"

 #### Load the reports into the tool
 1. In the tool, load the CMS xlsx file in the top option and the Datafreight xlsx in the bottom - the report will be generated automatically